manzoorqirat-boop/TanaBanaApp/README.md

 balances/payables/account drill-down), previously just a master list;
 the third corrected an overstated i18n-gap claim from the first round (see "i18n coverage" below — it was 2 screens, not ~30) and added Urdu, which the web app doesn't have at all.
+On top of all that, **Brevo OTP email** — real transactional email (not a stub), and two auth flows rebuilt around it: forgot-password moved from a clickable link to a 6-digit code, and a brand-new first-login activation flow for superadmin-created accounts, which previously had their password set in plaintext by whoever created them.
+Neither is a web-app port — see "Brevo OTP" below for the full picture, including a spec-reading assumption worth double-checking.
 The whole project type-checks with zero errors and zero unused locals/params (`npx tsc --noEmit` and `--noUnusedLocals --noUnusedParameters` both exit clean).

 ## What's here